maherBekdache/Mobile-Network-Analyzer/README.md

 # Mobile Network Analyzer

-Full EECE451 mobile networks project implementation: an Android client streams cellular measurements to a separate multithread-capable server, the server stores and analyzes the data, and a React dashboard shows realtime centralized statistics.
+An Android client streams cellular measurements to a separate multithread-capable server, the server stores and analyzes the data, and a React dashboard shows realtime centralized statistics.

 ## What It Does